rakshitha2002/100-days-of-python/task.md

 - Get a string as input.
 - Get a character as input.
 - Find all index of character presence in string and print it.

-> Note: Given input are case sensitive.
+> Note 1 : Given input are case sensitive.

+> Note 2 : Do have comments for better understanding.

 ---
 ## TestCase 1:-